jonathanfischer97/ionerdss/README.md

 **IoNERDSSPyPi: Holds the main code of the library + extra files necessary for PyPi**
  - **IoNERDSS:** Holds the actual code.
 Each function can be find as a seperate file in /functions.
  - **ioNERDSS.egg-info:** text that is necessary for PyPi.
- - **TestingFunctions:** Holds the different files necessary to try out all of ioNERDSS' functions
  - Then some text files that are all for PyPi

 **Tutorial: Holds developer and user tutorials**